Two options for tracking donations in NPSP

 NPSP Recurring Donations Package

-NPSP Recurring Donations was the first NPSP Package designed to help nonprofits handle pledges and installment payments in NPSP.
+NPSP Recurring Donations was the first NPSP Package designed to help nonprofits handle pledges and installment payments.
 An example for this is used is when a donor would like to give $50 a month, with or without an end date.

 Here’s how it works